10 Tips For Investing In Dividend Stocks Like A Pro

 1. How To Buy And Hold Dividend Stocks

-The basics of getting a brokerage account setup have become much simpler over the years.
-There are countless brokers available online today, but we caution that not all are created equal.
-Some offer “free” trades that are actually funded through poor fill prices, meaning the slippage cost of executing a trade can be far greater than simply paying a small fee for a trade with a market fill price.
-We urge investors to use trusted, proven brokers rather than those that generate their fees from purposefully executing trades at poor prices on behalf of investors.
-Brokers that allow easy reinvestment of dividends are preferable as well, as we believe this is a great way to take advantage of compounding over time.
+Getting a brokerage account setup has become much simpler over the years.
+Countless brokers are available online today, but all are created equal.
+Some offer “free” trades funded through poor fill prices, meaning the slippage cost of executing a trade can be far greater than simply paying a small fee for a trade with a market fill price.

 2. How Many Dividend Stocks Should You Own?